 Don't look to outside resources first - you'll very quickly be overwhelmed by information overload - reach out to the library when you have specific resources that need to be moved online or replaced, and we'll help you with targeted searches, rather than long lists of resources.

 A webinar presented by the Association of College & Research Libraries (ACRL).
-Practical tips for moving course content online and complying with copyright during the cornavirus.
+Practical tips for moving course content online and complying with copyright during the cornavirus and other campus closures.

 Explication of Copyright and Fair Use During the Pandemic:

-Include a full citation to any articles - this required in any academic writing, and will ensure students can still find the resources even if links break.
+Include a full citation to articles - this is required in all academic writing, and will ensure students can still find the resources even if links break.